ADP Pro v3 All The Panels

 Automated Blending & Undo Blending

 The Automated Blending tool is built with semi-automatic blending methods and one fully automatic blending method.
-You can blend up to 7 images together with the use of luminosity masks in Semi Auto and Semi Auto Reverse and using the Blend If function for the last method.
+You can blend up to 7 images together with the use of luminosity in Semi Auto and Semi Auto Reverse and using the Blend If function for the last method.

 - Blend If is fully automated using the blend if function on each layer.